browserengineering/book/book/graphics.md

 [^event-arg]: `scrolldown` is passed an *event object* as an argument
-    by Tk, but since scrolling down doesn't require any information about the key press, besides the fact that it happened, `scrolldown` ignores that event object.
+    by Tk, but since scrolling down doesn't require any information about the key press besides the fact that it happened, `scrolldown` ignores that event object.

 ``` {.python}